cronologic-de/ug_ndigo6g/source/techdata.rst

 protection for these signals.

 .. danger::

     Applying high voltage on the inputs relative to the slot cover can result in permanent damage to the board.
-See :numref:`Section %s<maxratings>` for the maximum ratings of the inputs.
+See :ref:`maxratings` for the maximum ratings of the inputs.

 Recycling